RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Background

-\begin{definition}[\textbf{Causal Fault}] Let $\tau$ be a trajectory with a failed trajectory ($Z(\tau)=0$) containing a step-level fault $a_t$ ($f(s_t,a_t)>\varepsilon$) such that an intervention that replaces $a_t$ with $\tilde a_t$ results in a successful trajectory.
-Formally, $a_t$ is a causal fault if

-\end{definition} Here $\tau | do(a_t:=\tilde a_t)$ denotes the counterfactual trajectory that unfolds after the intervention at time t, borrowing notation from causal inference literature \cite{pearl1995causal}.
-This definition isolates actions that were causally responsible for the failure.
-Our definition of causal fault is similar to the definition of decisive fault in Who\&When \cite{zhang2025agent}.
-However, a trajectory may contain step-level faults that are not causally responsible for the final outcome, which we define as a trivial fault. \begin{definition}[\textbf{Trivial Fault}] Let $\tau$ be a trajectory with a failed trajectory ($Z(\tau)=0$) containing a step-level fault $a_t$ ($f(s_t,a_t)>\varepsilon$) such that no intervention replacing $a_t$ with $\tilde a_t$ can result in a successful trajectory.
+\begin{definition}[\textbf{Trivial Fault}] Let $\tau$ be a trajectory with a failed final outcome ($Z(\tau)=0$) containing a step-level fault $a_t$ such that no alternatives replacing $a_t$ with $\tilde a_t$ can result in a successful trajectory.
 Formally, $a_t$ is a trivial fault if

-\end{definition} This occurs if a fault was minor, corrected later, or if a subsequent, unavoidable fault later in the trajectory would have caused a failure regardless.
+\end{definition} Here $\tau | a_t:=\tilde a_t$ denotes the alternative trajectory that unfolds after the intervention at time t.
+A fault is trivial when it was minor, corrected later, or if a subsequent, unavoidable fault later in the trajectory would have caused a failure regardless.
+Unlike a trivial fault, which has no bearing on the final outcome of a trajectory, we now define a critical fault that directly impacts the result.

+\begin{definition}[\textbf{Critical Fault}] Let $\tau$ be a trajectory with a failed final outcome ($Z(\tau)=0$) containing a step-level fault $a_t$ such that an alternative that replaces $a_t$ with $\tilde a_t$ results in a successful trajectory.
+Formally, $a_t$ is a critical fault if